 The Students’ Union Disciplinary Committee is empowered to deal with offences committed on Students’ Union premises or premises hired by the Students’ Union and offences as defined by the constitution of the Students’ Union.
 The relevant Bye-law can be found here.

-10.1 While staff in the Student Wellbeing Services (Student Support Services) are available to offer advice and support to students on a range of student related health issues the service does not replace/duplicate national health care.
-All students studying at the University in Aberystwyth for their studies are therefore required to register with a local GP in order to access 24 hour health care.
-Information about GP practices is available on the following web page: http://www.wales.nhs.uk/ourservices/directory/
+While the Student Wellbeing Services (Student Support and Careers Services) are available to offer advice and support to students on a range of student related health issues the service does not replace/duplicate national health care.
+Further information is available at Student Health : Student Support & Careers Services , Aberystwyth University

-The Student Welcome Centre houses a range of specialist support services and support is also available at the Students’ Union.
-For international students based at Aberystwyth there is also an international student adviser in the International Office.
-The University’s campus in Mauritius also has a student affairs centre offering a range of services, details of which can be found here.
+The Student Wellbeing Service houses a range of specialist support services and support is also available at the Students’ Union.
+For international students based at Aberystwyth there is also an international student adviser: https://www.aber.ac.uk/en/international/

 The Careers Service is available to all present and former students of the University.
 Careers Consultants provide information, advice and guidance on all kinds of job opportunities and courses of study or training, and work with students to support and empower them in developing self-awareness, motivation and a positive attitude and to help them understand the range of skills, experiences, abilities and expertise that they have gained and how those relate to the world of work.
 Careers Education sessions are delivered across all academic departments of the University and some are embedded into core modules, thus attendance on these is compulsory.
 Further contact with the Service is voluntary but all students are strongly encouraged to use its facilities and services from year one of their programmes, as they are designed entirely for their benefit.
 However, bearing this entitlement in mind, students and graduates are responsible for making their own career related decisions and for the direction and course of action they choose to follow.
 Careers guidance is given to students on the understanding that neither the University nor any member of its staff shall be liable for the consequences of any decisions made by a student or graduate on the basis of information, advice or guidance received from the Careers Service.